 \section{Random Rotation Noise}

 In this section, we study the decohered TC under random rotation noise.
 First, let's clarify the terminology before introducing the model.
-We refer to noises where an operator $O$ is applied with probability $p$, like the bit-flip error $\rho \mapsto (1-p) \rho + p X \rho X$, as ``stochastic $O$ noise.''
-By coherent noise, we mean noise that can produce a coherent superposition of different error states (with respect to Pauli syndrome measurements).
-Thus, stochastic noise is generally coherent, except for stochastic $X$, $Y$, and $Z$ noises, which are incoherent.
+We refer to noise where an operator $O$ is applied with probability $p$, like the bit-flip error $\rho \mapsto (1-p) \rho + p X \rho X$, as ``stochastic $O$ noise.''
+By coherent noise, we mean noise that can produce a coherent superposition of different error states (with respect to usual syndrome measurements).
+Thus, stochastic noise is generally coherent, except for stochastic $X$, $Y$, and $Z$ noise, which are incoherent.

 A random rotation noise is represented by a quantum channel $\EE_{\mathrm{rot}} = \prod_e \EE_e$, with